Unik-lif/course_notes/6.s081/labs/lab3.md

     if(*pte & PTE_V)
       panic("remap");
     // page addree to PTE (get the higher position bit value), using "|" together to form a pte.
+    // perm is the permission the kernel has set.
     *pte = PA2PTE(pa) | perm | PTE_V;
+    // allocate until we reach the last, we should break.
+    // look back to the PGROUNDDOWN we set to va + size - 1
-    if(a == last)
+    // therefore for size smaller than a page, we still can allocate one page. if(a == last)
       break;
     a += PGSIZE;